lsst/dp1_lsst_io/docs/tutorials/portal/103/portal-103-4.rst

 which identifies an LSST visit.
 Constraints can be applied on columns from either or both tables.
 Spatial constraints are applied to the ``FROM`` table, not the ``JOIN`` table.
+Enter the ADQL query to the ADQL Quest box, and click on "search".

 .. code-block:: SQL